 The winter season has a mixed reputation among drivers.
 Some dread it heavily, others don’t mind it, and the remainder fall somewhere in between.

-But staying safe in the winter means winter-proofing your car when you can, getting maintenance during the season when necessary, and ensuring your protected in a worst-case scenario.
+But staying safe in the winter means winter-proofing your car when you can, getting winter vehicle maintenance during the season when necessary, and ensuring your protected in a worst-case scenario.

 Good insurance can mean the difference between getting through the winter season as a driver without taking a financial loss.
 Insurance providers understand that winter conditions can impair our ability to control vehicles and sometimes cause our property to sustain damage we never expected.